Kenn Nesbitt

 Kenn Nesbitt is an American children's poet, born on February 20, 1962, in Berkeley, California.
-He grew up in Fresno and San Diego, and currently resides in Spokane, Washington, with his wife, Ann, and their two children, Max and Madison.
+He grew up in Fresno and San Diego, and currently resides in Spokane, Washington, with his wife, Ann.
 Nesbitt attended John Muir and Kirk Elementary Schools in Fresno, and Mission Bay and La Jolla High Schools in San Diego.
 He later studied computer science at National University in San Diego and worked as a software developer, including a period at Microsoft, before becoming a full-time writer.

 Nesbitt is known for his humorous poetry for children, often featuring outrageous situations that end on a realistic note.
 He began writing children's poetry in 1994, and his first book, My Foot Fell Asleep, was published in 1998.
 In 2013, he was named Children's Poet Laureate by the Poetry Foundation, a title that was later changed to Young People's Poet Laureate.

 He has authored numerous books, including: